govCMS/scaffold/README.md

 > **Note for Linux users**
 >
-> You will need to add the IP address of the Docker host instead of `docker.for.mac.localhost`.
+> You will need to add the IP address of the Docker host instead of `host.docker.internal`.
 To get the IP address run `ip a` and then note the IP address of `docker0` adapter.
 Set `DOCKERHOST` to this IP address.

 Start your local containers.